clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/is_existing_by_xpath.md

         timeout: int = 30
     ) -> bool***

-In current opened browser, check whether the UI element exist or not by the given XPath.
+In the active browser, check whether the UI element exist or not by the given XPath.

 **Parameters:**
     &emsp;**xpath[Required]**: str